jszhn/steeles-avenue/README.md

 It's possible to rebuild `src/combination.c` from source.
 This requires a local installation of GCC and CMake version >3.10.
 * In `src/main.c`, uncomment the macro definition for `#define CPULATOR`.
 This allows the source files to be included by the pre-processor.
 * Then, with CMake, compile the `preprocess` target.
+The output file will be at `cmake-build-debug/preprocess_output.i`.